 33. “First, the Constitution ought to secure a genuine and guard against a select militia, by providing that the militia shall always be kept well organized, armed, and disciplined, and include, according to the past and general usage of the states, all men capable of bearing arms; and that all regulations tending to render this general militia useless and defenseless, by establishing select corps of militia, or distinct bodies of military men, not having permanent interests and attachments in the community to be avoided.” — Patrick Henry

 More Patrick Henry anti federalist quotes

-36. “I know of no way of judging the future but by the past.” — Patrick Henry
+37. “I know of no way of judging the future but by the past.” — Patrick Henry

-37. “I have but one lamp by which my feet are guided, and that is the lamp of experience.” — Patrick Henry
+40. “I have but one lamp by which my feet are guided, and that is the lamp of experience.” — Patrick Henry

-41. “Suspicion is a virtue as long as its object is the public good, and as long as it stays within proper bounds.” — Patrick Henry
+42. “Suspicion is a virtue as long as its object is the public good, and as long as it stays within proper bounds.” — Patrick Henry

-46. “We are apt to shut our eyes against a painful truth and listen to the song of that siren till she transforms us into beasts.” — Patrick Henry
+43. “We are apt to shut our eyes against a painful truth and listen to the song of that siren till she transforms us into beasts.” — Patrick Henry

-47. “The distinctions between Virginians, Pennsylvanians, New Yorkers, and New Englanders are no more.
+46. “The distinctions between Virginians, Pennsylvanians, New Yorkers, and New Englanders are no more.
 I Am Not A Virginian, But An American!” — Patrick Henry

-49. “Adversity toughens manhood, and the characteristic of the good or the great man is not that he has been exempt from the evils of life, but that he has surmounted them.” — Patrick Henry
+48. “Adversity toughens manhood, and the characteristic of the good or the great man is not that he has been exempt from the evils of life, but that he has surmounted them.” — Patrick Henry

 What did you learn from these Patrick Henry quotes?